 You are helpful!

 Selfishness does not go down well with volunteering abroad.
 Rather, the helpfulness and a courteous nature is appreciated.
 Volunteering is about helping others, be it people or animals or in nature relief projects.
 With a volunteer work in Latin America, you have deliberately decided to dedicate yourself to a good cause without any financial compensation.
 What really matters is your helpfulness!

 In order to participate in doing community service abroad, it is very important that your state of health meet the requirements of volunteering, as well as working and living conditions.
 For some volunteer projects, physical fitness is important because physical work is required.
 On the other hand, in volunteer projects where you work with children or vulnerable/marginalized people, it is very important that you do not have mental health problems such as eating disorders, depression, etc. In these projects, it is important that you are firmly on the ground with both feet, because many of them are struggling with the processing of traumatic experiences.
 Your role as a volunteer is to give them strength, confidence and prospects, to make them happy again and help with their rehabilitation.

 You are flexible!

 Be prepared that many things will be different in Chile as you are used to from home.
-The Chileans have a certain rather unfamiliar time and work understanding.
-Even their logic of approaching certain things may not always make much sense in your eyes.
-The other language and mentality can sometimes lead to misunderstandings or communication problems.
-An important principle for you: always be flexible and spontaneous!
-You will soon realize that there is a solution for all situations and that you can quickly develop a plan B from a problem.
+The Chileans certainly a different understanding of time and work and their way of approaching certain things may not always make much sense in your eyes.
+The different language and mentality can sometimes lead to misunderstandings or communication problems.
+So: always be flexible and spontaneous!
+You will soon realize, that there is a solution for all situations and that you can quickly develop a plan B from a problem.

 You are proactive!